 Recency, Frequency, Volume (RFV) is a widely used KP to measure engagement.
 We favour focusing on the Frequency component as it tracks reading habits; the volume of articles read can be misleading, and recency just tells you there’s short term interest.

-No matter how you measure it, simplicity is best so that it can be understood by everyone in your organisation; from the execs to the analysts.
-There also needs to be a clear alignment with business value across all of your revenue streams and Total Customer Value.
+Indeed, no matter how you measure it, simplicity is best.
+In order to, be understood by everyone in your organisation, from the execs to the analysts.
+There needs to be a clear alignment with business value across all your revenue streams and Total Customer Value.

 Managing it